 - pre\code (str or code object) Code snippet to be executed before the evaluation of sam\set starts. - eval\code (str or code object) Code snippet to be executed after the evaluation of each sample in sam\set. - anal\code (str or code object) Code snippet to be executed after the analysis of each sample in sam\set.
 This code snippet is only executed by the controller. - post\code (str or code object) Code snippet to be executed after the evaluation of sam\set ends. - exit\code (str or code object) Code snippet to be executed before returning the results of the evaluation of sam\set.
-This code snippet is only executed by the controller. - Returns results (object) The object that is assigned to results, which is defaulted to None if no code snippet changes it.
-Preferably, the execution of post\code and/or exit\code modifies results.
+This code snippet is only executed by the controller. - Returns results (object) The object that is assigned to a local variable called results, which is defaulted to None if no code snippet sets it.
+Preferably, the execution of post\code and/or exit\code sets this variable.
 All MPI ranks return it.